Why You Should Avoid Customized Software

 - The software was buggy even after a long time of usage.

-- Vendor or the programmer no longer support the software.
+- The vendor or the programmer no longer supports the software.

 - They finally realized that the customized software could not perform to their expectation.

-Those companies ultimately paid a high price for customized software that has much fewer functionalities as compared to off-the-shelf ERP solutions.
+Those companies ultimately paid a high price for customized software with much fewer functionalities than off-the-shelf ERP solutions.

 Why Companies Engaged in Customized Software